 There is no doubt that the Veterans Administration and the Pentagon fear that this drug use contributes to suicide and homelessness among the men and woman of our military.

 Helping Veterans and their families that are dealing with PTS is what we specialize in.
 We have helped Veterans that have a rating of 10 percent all the way up to 400 percent.
 We’ve assisted Veterans that have been in comas, have missing limbs or just can’t stay focused on a thought for more than two seconds.
 If it’s related to PTS we will help you.
 If you have other problems we will refer you or get the many other Veteran organizations we work with to come and help.
-If you have not been to the VA yet and are weary about going to them, we will still help you.
-We DO recomend that you see a Doctor or medical professional and get your paperwork started so that you get the benefits you earned.
+If you have not been to the VA yet and are wary about going to them, we will still help you.
+We DO recommend that you see a Doctor or medical professional and get your paperwork started so that you get the benefits you earned.

 Mental Health Effects of Serving in Afghanistan and Iraq